MCC-WH/Token/README.md

 **Token**: Token-based Representation for Image Retrieval
 ========
+🆕✅🎉 _updated: 15th December 2022: We extend the proposed aggregation method to a variety of existing local features._

 PyTorch training code for **Token**-based Representation for Image Retrieval.
 We propose a joint local feature learning and aggregation framework, obtaining **82.3 mAP** on ROxf with Medium evaluation protocols.
 Inference in 50 lines of PyTorch.